 The SteelSeries Arctis 7 is extremely comfortable, sounds pretty good, and offers a slew of features.
 The headset is compatible with just about everything it could be, and sets up in no time.

 While I much prefer the Arctis Pro’s Game DAC unit to the Engine app, it’s also $100 more expensive, which is a lot to ask.
 There aren’t many headsets with sound as good and as many features as the Arctis 7 in this price range.
-Sure, a headset like HyperX Cloud Alpha sounds as good or better, but it doesn’t offer nearly as many options, and it’s wired to boot.
+If you’re really set on something cheaper, the HyperX Cloud Alpha sounds as good or better, but it doesn’t offer nearly as many options, and it’s wired to boot.
+The SteelSeries Arctis 1 Wireless is also a great option, with great sound and wireless functionality, though it’s not quite as comfortable and it’s mic leaves a little to be desired.

 You’d have to spend a pretty decent chunk more to get better sound and features than the SteelSeries Arctis 7.